 - How long does a payout take?

 Receiving a payout is complex process which depends on several factors.
 For this reason we are unable to give you an exact estimate.
-However, from our experience we have noticed that as a rule of thumb, between 8 and 12 weeks is the optimal timeframe.
-We guarantee that your claim is our no.1 priority but we do not know if the same can be said about the lender.
+However, from our experience we have noticed that as a rule of thumb, between 8 and 12 weeks is the average time frame.

 - What are the fees?